DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/plugin-overview.md

 # React Grid - Plugin Overview

-Plugins provide all the Grid functionality and can be divided into four logical groups:
+The plugins that provide all the Grid's functionality can be divided into four groups:

-- **State Management plugins** control a part of the Grid state internally or provide properties for external state management (see [controlled and uncontrolled modes](controlled-and-uncontrolled-modes.md)).
+- **State Management plugins** control a part of the Grid's state internally or provide properties for external state management (see [controlled and uncontrolled modes](controlled-and-uncontrolled-modes.md)).
 - **Data Processing plugins** transform data passed to the Grid component before rendering.
 - **UI plugins** render the transformed data using the current state and configuration.
 UI plugins can also invoke actions that state management plugins provide to change the Grid's state.
 In some cases, UI plugins can control a part of the Grid state by themselves, taking the job of State Management plugins.
 - **Core plugins** are the base building blocks for the first three groups.
 These plugins can also be used separately in certain scenarios.